igutekunst/6.115-Toolchain/README.markdown

 ##prog8051
 If have also included a program I wrote, prog8051 which will upload an .obj file the the board if it is in monitor mode.
-To use it, type prog8051 -o myfile.obj --serial-port /dev/thecorrectserialport
+To use it, type prog8051myfile.obj --serial-port /dev/thecorrectserialport

 To see the prog8051 syntax, type
 <pre>